snok/django-auth-adfs/docs/rest_framework.rst

         ...
     ]

+.. _request-access-token:

 Requesting an access token
 --------------------------

-When everything is configured, you can request an access token in your client (script) like this:
+When everything is configured, you can request an access token in your client (script) and access the api like this:

 .. code-block:: python